Cover Image for How to Invest: Margin of Safety & Payback Time

 What is Payback Time?

-Payback time is the amount of time it takes before you get the return of your invested capital.
-I wrote a whole book about it, but I’m going to summarize that up real quickly right here.
-By the way the book became a New York Times Best Seller and it’s available to you guys as a resource if you want it.
+Payback time is the amount of time it takes before you get the return of your initial investment.
+I wrote a whole book about it, but I'm going to summarize that real quickly right here.
+You should know that the book became a New York Times Best Seller and it's available to you guys as a resource if you want it.

-Let’s assume for a second that you want to buy a private river touring company in the Grand Canyon.
-A private company would be something an individual would do or private equity company would do.
-Let’s further assume this company makes $1,000,000 dollars every single year that you get to take home in your pocket.
-If you want to own it you got to figure out how much you’re going to bid for this company.
+Let's assume for a second that you want to buy a private river touring company in the Grand Canyon.
+Let's further assume this company makes $1,000,000 every single year that you get to take home in your pocket.
+If you want to own it, you got to figure out how much you're going to bid for this company.

 This company makes $1,000,000 dollars a year.
 What would you pay for it?
-If you’ve never done anything like this before, let me give you a little bit of advice.
-In the private equity industry, the investors in it, like venture capitalists and people with a lot of money, expect to get their money back from earnings of this private company in a seven to nine year period of time.
+If you've never done anything like this before, let me give you a little bit of advice.
+In the private equity industry, the investors in it, like venture capitalists and people with a lot of money, expect to get their money back from the earnings of this private company in a seven to nine year period.

 Payback Time Goal: Eight Years or Less

-How do we know if we’re going to get an eight-year payback time?
-We’re going to go over to the Rule #1 Toolbox on the valuation page.
-Right at the bottom it says the payback time price for this company is $49.63.
-That means you’ll get all your money back if you buy this company for $49.63.
-You’ll get all of your money back in 8 years out of earnings and then if you own the whole thing you’ll be free and clear.
+How do we know if we're going to get an eight-year payback time?
+We're going to go over to the Rule #1 Toolbox on the valuation page.
+Right at the bottom, it says the payback time price for this company is $49.63.
+That means you'll get all your money back if you buy this company for $49.63.
+You'll get all of your money back in 8 years out of earnings.
+Then if you own the whole thing, you'll be free and clear.

 How to Find Payback Time

-What we’re going to do a little different this time, is you’ll notice we’ve shifted it over to the payback time and I’m saying submit the payback time and we will get in just a moment an idea of what this thing is worth if we want a full payback in eight years.
+What we're going to do a little different this time is that we've shifted it over to the payback time.
+Submit the payback time and we will get an idea of what this thing is worth if we want a full payback in eight years.

-You can see here, that’s where we got the number $49.63 with an eight-year payback time.
+You'll see on the toolbox that that's where we got the number $49.63 with an eight-year payback time.
 At that point in time, this thing was on sale, because the price is very close to the $49.63.
 We have a bit of a margin of safety by virtue of the payback time.
-Let’s take a look at some homework.
+Let's take a look at some homework.

 Now you're ready to move on Tutorial 9: Zombie Value- The Tangible Book Value of the Company, or what we sometimes call “the living dead.”